arpit-107/employeeHappiness/README.md

 # employeeHappiness
 This project is based on Java Swings.
-It is an survey for the employee happiness, in which employees will submit there answers for random questions and there score would be calculated in the end
+It is an survey for the employee happiness, in which employees will submit there answers for some generic questions about workplace.
+Based on user's responses, there happiness score is calculated.